Did you ever have a student not follow through with the plan you worked on with them? I know I have many times.

 If you are a counselor, you may want to follow up on some issues.

-But understanding students situation a little better or the students’ ability to manage the transition, gives me the insight on how to proceed.
+But understanding a student’s situation a little better or the students’ ability to manage the transition, gives me insight on how to proceed.

 If you are interested in this topic, you may want to check out an article published in The Mentor on July 8, 2009, by Penn State’s Division of Undergraduate Studies called Advising Adult Students: Connecting Schlossberg’s Transition Theory to the Appreciative Advising Model.

 Peak-Careers offers an online seminar titled Transition Theory in Career Advising.

 Jim Peacock is the Principal at Peak-Careers Consulting and writes a weekly email for career practitioners.
 Peak-Careers offers discussion-based online seminars for career practitioners focused on meeting continuing education needs for CCSP, GCDF and BCC certified professionals as well as workshops for career practitioners and individual career coaching.

 He is the author of A Field Guide for Career Practitioners: Helping Your Clients Create Their Next Move and The Adventure of Finding Me in New Zealand.
 He is also the recipient of the 2020 Kenneth C. Hoyt Award from the National Career Development Association and the Mid-Atlantic Career Counseling Association’s Professional Contribution’s Award in 2020.

 Sign up here to receive my TOP 10 TIPS WHEN WORKING WITH AN UNDECIDED PERSON.
 You will also receive the career practitioner’s weekly email on a variety of career topics, industry news, interesting events, and more.